 Over the years, Budapest – the capital city of Hungary – has attracted a lot of tourists.
-With more than 40 theaters and over 100 museums and galleries in the city, beautiful structures, let us help you make the most of your visit in this beautiful city with this list.
+With more than 40 theatres and over 100 museums and galleries in the city, beautiful structures, let us help you make the most of your visit to this beautiful city with this list.

 1. Hungarian Parliament building